candycode/qlua/README.md

 4. Add code to create the proper ArgumentConstructor/ReturnConstructor from the type name inside ParameterWrapper and ReturnWrapper constructors

-In general just have a look at how the various QList<T> and QVector<T> types were added to qlua.
+In general just have a look at how the various QList&lt;T&gt; and QVector&lt;T&gt; types were added to qlua.

 Limitations